duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 Also in model you need to write: `has_many :donations, foreign_key: :donor_id` and `belongs_to :donor, class_name: "User"`.
-If you need to specify class name in has_many through association, user option `source: :user`
+If you need to specify class name in has_many through association, use option `source: :user`

 Note that `t.references` should be used with `foreign_key: true, null: false` since foreign_key is not automatically used (`t.references` automatically add